ConMark/ConMark.github.io/_posts/2020-02-03-Is-This-Thing-On.md

 ---
 layout: post
-title: "Is This Thing On?"
+title: "Is This Thing On"
 date: 2020-02-03
 permalink: /blog/:title
 ---